narrad42/pdsnd_github/README.md

 Python bikeshare data

 ### Description
-Describe what your project is about and what it does
+This project analyses and presents analysed bikeshare data

 ### Files used
 Include the files used